 She holds a BA from the Memorial University of Newfoundland, BA and MA in Jurisprudence from Oxford University and LLB from McGill University.
 Jackie was admitted to the Law Society of Alberta (Canada) in 1982 and was appointed Queen’s Counsel for the Province of Alberta in 2008.

-Jackie is non-executive chairperson of Emera Inc., a public Canada-based international energy generation, transportation and distribution company.
+Jackie is non-executive chair of Emera Inc., a public Canada-based international energy generation, transportation and distribution company.
 She is also a director of the general partner of Pacific NorthWest LNG LP, which was formed for the purpose of constructing, owning and operating an LNG facility in British Columbia.
 She is a founder of two upstream oil and gas companies and is the lead director and chair of the Audit Committee of one of those companies, Black Swan Energy Inc., a Canada-based private equity financed company.
 She is also Director of Seven Generations Energy Corporation.

 Jackie chairs both the Remuneration Committee and the Governance Committee.